-These limitations (tiny RAM, little stable storage, very costly write and lack of autonomy) make traditional database techniques irrelevant.
+These limitations (tiny RAM, little stable storage, very costly write, and lack of autonomy) make traditional database techniques irrelevant.
 Typically, traditional DBMS exploit significant amounts of RAM and use caching and asynchronous I/Os to reduce disk access overhead as much as possible.
 With the extreme constraints of the smartcard, the major problem is scaling down database techniques.
 While there has been much excellent work on scaling up to deal with very large databases, e.g., using parallelism, scaling down has not received much attention by the database research community.
-However, scaling down in general is getting very important for commodity computing and is quite difficult [12].
+However, scaling down in general is becoming very important for commodity computing and is quite difficult [18].

 Some DBMS designs have addressed the problem of scaling down.
-Light versions of popular DBMS like Sybase Adaptive Server Anywhere [22], Oracle 8i Lite [18] or DB2 Everywhere [13] have been primarily designed for portable computers and PDA.
+Light versions of popular DBMS like Sybase Adaptive Server Anywhere [37], Oracle 8i Lite [30] or DB2 Everywhere [20] have been primarily designed for portable computers and PDA.
 They have a small footprint which they obtain by simplifying and componentizing the DBMS code.
-However, they use relatively much RAM and stable memory and do not address the more severe limitations of smartcards.
-ISOL's SQLJava Machine DBMS [7] is the first attempt towards a smartcard DBMS and SCQL [15], the standard for smartcard database language, emerges.
+However, they use relatively high RAM and stable memory and do not address the more severe limitations of smartcards.
+ISOL's SQLJava Machine DBMS [13] is the first attempt towards a smartcard DBMS while SCQL [24], the standard for smartcard database language, emerges.
 While both designs are limited to single select, they exemplify the strong interest for dedicated smartcard DBMS.

 In this paper, we address the problem of scaling down database techniques and propose the design of what we call a PicoDBMS.
 This work is done in the context of a new project with Bull Smart Cards and Terminals.
-The design has been made with smartcard applications in mind but its scope extends as well to any ultra-light computer device based on a secured monolithic chip.
+The design has been made with smartcard applications in mind, but its scope extends as well to any ultra-light computer device based on a secured monolithic chip.
 This paper makes the following contributions:

-- We analyze the requirements for a PicoDBMS based on a typical healthcare application and justify its minimal functionality. - We give an in-depth analysis of the problem by considering the smartcard hardware trends and derive design principles for a PicoDBMS.

-- We propose a new pointer-based storage model that integrates data and indices in a unique compact data structure. - We propose query execution techniques which handle complex query plans (including joins and aggregates) with no RAM consumption. - We show the effectiveness of each technique through performance evaluation.
+- We analyze the requirements for a PicoDBMS based on a typical healthcare application and justify its minimal functionality. - We give an in-depth analysis of the problem by considering the smartcard hardware trends and derive design principles for a PicoDBMS. - We propose a new pointer-based storage model that integrates data and indices in a unique compact data structure. - We propose query execution techniques which handle complex query plans (including joins and aggregates) with no RAM consumption. - We propose transaction techniques for atomicity and durability that reduce the logging cost to its lowest bound and enable a smartcard to participate in distributed transactions. - We show the effectiveness of each technique through performance evaluation.

-This paper is organized as follows.
-Section 2 illustrates the use of take-away databases in various classes of smartcard applications and presents in more details the requirements of the health card application.
+This paper is an extended version of [7].
+In particular, the section on transaction management is new.
+The paper is organized as follows.
+Section 2 illustrates the use of take-away databases in various classes of smartcard applications and presents in more detail the requirements of the health card application.
 Section 3 analyzes the smartcard hardware constraints and gives the problem definition.
-Sections 4 - 5 present and assess the PicoDBMS' storage model and query execution model, respectively.
-Section 6 concludes.
+Sections 4-6 present and assess the PicoDBMS' storage model, query execution model, and transaction model, respectively.
+Section 7 concludes.

-2 Smartcard Applications
+2 Smartcard applications

 In this section, we discuss the major classes of emerging smartcard applications and their database requirements.
-Then, we illustrate these requirements in further details with the health card application, which we will use as reference example in the rest of the paper.
+Then, we illustrate these requirements in further detail with the health card application, which we will use as reference example in the rest of the paper.

-2.1 Database Management Requirements
+2.1 Database management requirements

-Table 1 summarizes the database management requirements of the following typical classes of smartcard applications.
+Table 1 summarizes the database management requirements of the following typical classes of smartcard applications: